kodecocodes/swift-style-guide/README.markdown

 }
 ```

-Parenthesis can make code read more clearly.
-While not strictly required for correctness by the compiler, including them is sometimes preferred.
+In larger expressions, optional parentheses can sometimes make code read more clearly.

 **Preferred:**
 ```swift